Gwindow/WhatAPI/Twinklebear Work Notes.md

 In requests package, Conductor, Artist, RemixedBy, DJ and With are identical.
 Why not have them inherit from a base class defining their shared properties, or simply make them all the same class?

+in search.crossreference.CrossReference perhaps the determineSearchString is the function we can improve to improve our search results when searching via UPC/barcode scans?

 In function in notifications.Results:
 ```Java
 public void downloadFile(String url, String path) throws IOException {